RamezIssac/django-erp-framework/docs/source/usage/tutorial_4.rst

-First let's create a template ``sales/index.html`` template, Then in our settings.py we set this template to be displayed as the index page
+First let's create a template ``sales/index.html`` template, then in our settings.py we set this template to be displayed as the index page

 .. code-block:: python

-    RA_ADMIN_INDEX_PAGE = 'sales/index.html
+    RA_ADMIN_INDEX_PAGE = 'sales/index.html'
-view.html

 And in the our template we add code like this